-As lovers of the sea, we decided to follow the coastal route north to Dunottar Castle.
+As lovers of the sea, we decided to follow the coastal route north to Dunnottar Castle.

-The Teen had never visited Dunottar before.
+The Teen had never visited Dunnottar before.
 She seemed excited at the prospect of visiting the castle from Brave.
-Even at 18 you’re never too old for the magical, allure of a fairytale castle.
+Even at eighteen you’re never too old for the magical, allure of a fairytale castle.

 We pottered around, enjoying the mild weather and clear blue sky.
 The date was 11th November, and quite poignantly at 11am I spotted the Stonehaven War Memorial silhouetted on the horizon and paused for a moment to remember the brave sacrifice of so many.

-Like all good castles, Dunottar has ghosts.
-It’s actually compulsory for Scottish castles to have at least one ghost in residence!
+Like all good castles, Dunnottar has ghosts.
+It’s actually compulsory for Scottish castles to have at least one ghost in residence.

-One of the most popular ghostly tales associated with Dunottar is that of the Green Lady.
+One of the most popular ghostly tales associated with the castle is that of the Green Lady.
 Dressed in green plaid, she’s said to appear in the bakery, before vanishing by a doorway leading to the brewery.